Check out these ordinary people (and a few famous people) who are truly heroes for our time.

 Nicole Solas: This is what they do.
 They smear people who ask them questions, who disagree with them, and it’s just a false accusation of racism that they use to bully you into silence. … Parents across the country have to start holding their school officials accountable.
 They are our civil servants.
 They work for us.
 They’re not supposed to be these tyrants in the classroom.
 We need to stop being afraid of retaliation.

 Kevin Sorbo: It’s obvious America is a great country.
-America is still a pretty darn good place to live and a pretty darn good place to come to pursue your dreams.
+America is still a pretty darn good place to live and a pretty darn good place to come to pursue your dreams. … How do people possibly think that socialism is a better way to live in a country that was created by individuals—not big government—it was created by individuals that made America great.

 Thomas Sowell: I’ve seen no hard evidence.
 And, unfortunately, we’re living in a time where no one expects hard evidence.
 You just repeat some familiar words and people will react pretty much the way Pavlov’s dog was conditioned to react to certain sounds. … There are three questions that would destroy most of the arguments on the left: 1.
 Compared to what?
 2. At what cost?
 3. What hard evidence do you have?
 There are very few ideas on the left that can pass all three of those kinds of things.